wp-plugins/smart-donations/readme.txt

  *  **Classic Donation**.- The classic paypal or wepay button, When The user clicks the button he will be directed to the paypal/wepay page and he will define how much he want to donate there.
 (Paypal or wepay)

- *  **TextBox Donation**.- A paypal or wepay button with a text box so the donators can pick right away how much they want to donate.
+ *  **TextBox Donation**.- A paypal or wepay button with a text box so the donors can pick right away how much they want to donate.
 (Paypal or wepay)

  * **Three Buttons Donation**.- Three donation buttons (they dont have to be paypal buttons, you can customize them) each one with a different amounts (that you define) so the donators can donate with one click.
 (Paypal or wepay)